Niveytha/react-simple-todolist/README.md

 - CSS

 ## How to Run the Application
-- Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-- Navigate to the project directory.
+2. Navigate to the project directory.
-- Install dependencies by running npm install.
+3. Install dependencies by running npm install.
-- Start the development server by running npm start.
+4. Start the development server by running npm start.
-- Open the application in your web browser by visiting http://localhost:3000/.
+5. Open the application in your web browser by visiting http://localhost:3000/.

+You can also view the live version of the app at https://react-simple-todolist.vercel.app/

 ## Features
 ### Added Features